By Stephanie Sutherland, BSN, RN

 These steps still matter, especially when layered with other strategies:

-Wearing compression shorts (not leggings) during the day improves blood return, which may reduce adrenaline spikes at night (De Wandele., 2017).
+Wearing compression shorts (not leggings) during the day improves blood return, which may reduce adrenaline spikes at night.
 Make sure you drink fluids and take a salty snack before bed.

 If you snore, wake with a dry mouth, or have unrefreshing sleep, ask your provider to screen for obstructive sleep apnea—even if you're not the "typical" OSA patient.